Warlyzerl/CV-builder-app/README.md

 **CV Builder Application**

+**This repository is a copy of my original Github repository** Here is the link to the original repository: https://github.com/Warlyzerl/CV-application

 I built this application to begin learning the ins-and-outs of React.

 The biggest takeaways I had were learning how to lift states and pass functions/state into other functional components.
 During this project, I attempted to useState in some of these components but began to realize the importance of keeping my state in a higher position so it is more easily accessible by other components.